Ranch Architecture In the Historic Districts, Phoenix, Arizona

-The ranch architectural style is like jazz and great cheeseburgers – it’s an art form unique to America.
-Low-slung ranch homes, modeled after the casual style of homes on true Western ranches, were first built in the 1930’s and spent the next four decades popping up like mushrooms all over the countryside.
+The Ranch architectural style is like jazz and great cheeseburgers.
+It’s an art form unique to America.
+Low-slung Ranch homes, modeled after the casual style of homes on true Western Ranches were first built in the 1930’s.
+Then, over next four decades, they were popping up like wild daisy’s all over the countryside.

 The art form was pioneered by California architect Cliff May, whose houses were often a single room deep so each room could open to the outside and benefit from sunshine and warm breezes.

-- Single-floor living.
+- Single-Floor Living.
 The ranch home’s low profile comes from its roots in the Western United States, where working ranch homes were one-level, practical and unadorned.
 Modernist influences also kept ranch homes simple and single-story for the most part, although split-level ranches did become popular in the 1950’s.

 - Asymmetry.
 Classic ranch homes are often shaped like “L”s or “U”s.